-Although the color is not of much concern, preferably go for white light to promote growth in your plants.
-White light is a full-spectrum light with a temperature that lies somewhere between 6500K and 7000K.
+Although the color is not of concern, preferably go for white light to promote plant growth.
+White light is a full-spectrum light with a temperature between 6500K and 7000K.
 It is a better pick to match sunlight.
 However, other shades like blue, green, and red also offer some benefits.

 Will regular LED lights grow aquarium plants?

 Regular LED light does grow aquarium plants to some degree.
-However, they usually do neither contain the right color spectrum measured in kelvin which should lie between 5000-6’500 kelvin.
+However, they usually neither contain the right color spectrum measured in kelvin, which should lie between 5,000-6,500 kelvin.
 In addition, the wattage is often too low.
 As an example, a 60-gallon tank requires at least 120 watts.

 What kind of LED lights grow aquarium plants?